 Food Swap Shop

-Worcester Students' Union is continuing its work maintaining its achievements in the NUS Green Impact Award in the 2016/17 Academic Year.
+Worcester Students' Union is continuing its work maintaining its achievements in the NUS Green Impact Award each academic year.
 As such, the Union has recognised its environmental aspects and impacts and areas where improvement is required and where continuing work is addressing these issues.

 What would you do with an extra £974 a year?
 That’s how much a typical commuter saves when they car-share to work.
 The university is reducing its carbon footprint – and helping its staff and students save money through its established car-sharing scheme.
 The free-to-use online system, which is designed to cut travel costs as well as local congestion and pollution, enables its members to share lifts to any destination.